sneha-balamurali/fpga/introduction/setup_guide.md

 ### Uploading bitstream to red pitaya

-This section is adapted from the [LED Blink Tutorial by Anton Potočnik](https://redpitaya-knowledge-base.readthedocs.io/en/latest/learn_fpga/4_lessons/LedBlink.html).[^2]
+This section is adapted from the [LED Blink Tutorial by Anton Potočnik](https://redpitaya-knowledge-base.readthedocs.io/en/latest/learn_fpga/4_lessons/LedBlink.html).[^2] (Maybe look there first incase I made typing errors while adapting it).

 After generating your bitstream in vivado, it will generate the file to `<Path/to/repository>/tmp/Calibration/Calibration.runs/impl1/system_wrapper.bit`
 If you renamed the project in the `make_project.tcl`, it will look something more like `<Path/to/repository>/tmp/<your-project-name>/<your-project-name>.runs/impl1/system_wrapper.bit`.